MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 ##### Supported types

-Replicating tables that contain [data types](/sql/types/) unsupported by Materialize is possible via the `TEXT COLUMNS` option.
-There are, however, known limitations for the following PostgreSQL types:
+Replicating tables that contain [data types](/sql/types/) unsupported in Materialize is possible via the `TEXT COLUMNS` option.
+The specified columns will be treated as `text`, and will thus not offer the expected PostgreSQL type features.
+For example:

 * [`enum`]: the implicit ordering of the original PostgreSQL `enum` type is not preserved, as Materialize will sort values as `text`.
 * [`money`]: the resulting `text` value cannot be cast back to e.g. `numeric`, since PostgreSQL adds typical currency formatting to the output.